wso2/docs-ei/en/micro-integrator/docs/setup/security/securing_management_api.md

 If you want to enable authorization for any resources other than `/users`, open the `deployment.toml` file (stored in the `MI_HOME/conf/` directory) and add the following:

+!!!
+Tip
+    Note that the `/users` resource is secured by default.
+However, you need to redefine the `/users` resource (as shown below) in cases where you need to customize the resources that need authorization.
+Failing to do so will remove authorization from the `/users` resource.

 ```toml
 [[management_api.authorization_handler.resources]]
 path = "/users"